 Fact: In some instances, a manic person may feel good at first, but without treatment things can become detrimental and even terrifying.
 They may go on a big shopping spree, spending beyond their means.
 Some people become overly anxious or highly irritable, getting upset over small things and snapping at loved ones.
 A manic person may lose control of their thoughts and actions and even lose touch with reality.

-6. Myth: Artists with bipolar will lose their creativity if they get treatment.
+6. Myth: Artists with bipolar disorder will lose their creativity if they get treatment.

 Fact: Treatment often allows you to think more clearly, which will likely improve your work.
 Pulitzer Prize-nominated author Marya Hornbacher discovered this firsthand.

-“I was very persuaded I would never write again when I was diagnosed with bipolar.
+“I was very persuaded I would never write again when I was diagnosed with bipolar disorder.
 But before, I wrote one book; and now I’m on my seventh.”

 She has found that her work is even better with treatment.